FREQUENTLY ASKED QUESTIONS

 Yes.
 There will be stations with water, electrolytes, gels, and basic first aid if needed.
 At the finish line there, will be water and food.

 Grit OCR will be chip timed with a MyLaps timing system using a multisport ankle chip tag.
 Bib and timing chip will be provided when checking into the race.
 Participants must wear their bib and chip to ensure they are being tracked accurately.
-Final results will be posted on this website in approximately 24-hours after the race.
+Final results will be posted on this website about a day after the race is finished.
 After receiving your packet at check-in, follow these steps to prepare your chip:

 - Leave space between chip & ankle.